 White's Creek High School

 Currently in YoungLives

-- A YoungLives committee made up of six women from the community, and some from the greater Nashville area
+A YoungLives committee made up of eight women from the community, and some from the greater Nashville area

-- A growing budget over the past seven years and held our first YoungLives fundraiser in May of 2016
+A growing budget over the past eight years and host an annual fundraiser every May

 We hope to grow into two more high schools every year with the hope of reaching EVERY teen mom in the city of Nashville